gunbuilderguy/Dermond-Federation/readme.txt

 And also special thanks to Seven, and Dalton for allowing to use their mod for AI integration in the Hullmod test beta and in this version also.
 And Dalton for helping with some bits of code, hangar stuff is purely made by him.
 And finally Pogre.
 The base mod was based on bultach files and he knows it.

-The biggest Thank you goes to Hugin because without him the base mod would look like shit, and he is the guy who helped me make as it looks right now.
+The biggest Thank you goes to Hugin and Flans because without them the base mod would look like shit, and they are good people, tho Hugin has some problems with english he is skilled, but Flans is much more skilled.

 Music from people I HAVE asked to use, and they allowed:
 Ordo Aeterni Base theme: Venturer - Faithless (Thanks dude, I am very happy that I can share some good music with other people)